Snakebot: Locomotion

 In snakebot research, a gait is a periodic mode of locomotion/movement.
 Sidewinding and lateral undulation are both examples of gaits.
-Snakebot gaits are often designed by investigating period changes to the shape of the robot.
+Snakebot gaits are often designed by investigating periodic changes to the shape of the robot.
 For example, a caterpillar moves by changing the shape of its body to match a sinusoidal wave.
 Similarly, a snakebot can move by adapting its shape to different periodic functions.

-Sidewinder rattlesnakes can ascend sandy slopes by increasing the portion of their bodies in contact with the sand to match the reduced yielding force of the inclined sand, allowing them to ascend the maximum possible sand slope without slip.
+Sidewinder rattlesnakes can ascend sandy slopes by increasing the portion of their bodies in contact with the sand to match the reduced yielding force of the inclined sand, allowing them to ascend the maximum possible sand slope without slipping.
 Snakebots that side-wind can replicate this ascent.

 Current research

 Snakebots are currently being researched as a new type of robotic, interplanetary probe by engineers at the NASA Ames Research Center.
 Software for snakebots is also being developed by NASA, so that they can learn by experiencing the skills to scale obstacles and remembering the techniques.

 Snake robots are also being developed for search and rescue purposes at Carnegie Mellon University's Biorobotics Lab.